-In deciding whether to admit an applicant, the College takes into account factors such as academic ability and intellectual maturity, and will require a Bachelors degree in any stream of Arts, Science or Commerce or any other faculty of a recognized University with a minimum of 45% marks in the Bachelor degree programme.
-Admissions are based on merit
+In deciding whether to admit an applicant, the College es into account factors such as academic ability and ellectual maturity, and will require a Bachelors degree in stream of Arts, Science or Commerce or any other faculty of ecognized University with a minimum of 45% marks in Bachelor degree programme.
+Admissions are based on rit.

-The College also conducts interviews of all applicants before admitting eligible graduates as students.
+The College also conducts interviews of all applicants readmitting eligible graduates as students.

-Note: The rules of passing the examination for this programme are the same as that for the B.A.
-LL.B. programme.
+te: The rules of passing the examination for this gramme are the same as that for the B.A.
+LL.B. gramme.
 Refer to page 33.

-FIRST YEAR
+RST YEAR